softwaresocialist/linux-ryzen-undervolt-ui/README.md

 ## What is it?

 Linux Undervolt Tool for Ryzen CPUs using the Ryzen SMU kernel driver.
 Allows reading and setting voltage offsets per core.
-It currently supports ryzen 5000 and ryzn 9000
+It currently supports ryzen 5000 and ryzen 9000
 ## DISCLAIMER

 WARNING: